softwareconstruction240/softwareconstruction/instruction/aws-chess-server/aws-chess-server.md

 Use the following to install the latest version of Java on your EC2 server.

 1. SSH into server as described above
-1. Install java `sudo ynf install java`
+1. Install java `sudo dnf install java`
 1. Check that Java is running with `java --version`

 ## Modify your client code